Salamina, Caldas

 It has a population of about 20,000 inhabitants, an area of 40,354 hectares and an average temperature of 22 °C (71.6 °F).
-Its economy is based on coffee and raise livestock and dairy.
+Its economy is based on coffee, dairy and livestock.

 Salamina was named a Pueblo Patrimonio (heritage town) of Colombia in 2010.
 It is the only municipality in the Eje Cafetero that was selected to be part of the Red Turística de Pueblos Patrimonio original cohort.
 In addition, the town was named part of the "Coffee Cultural Landscape" UNESCO World Heritage Site in 2011.